functionaldevices-cis/syteline-custom-load-method-examples/README.md

 ## Setup

-1. Import the IDOs.xml file into your Syteline instance using the IDO Import Wizard form.
+1. Import the `IDOs.XML` file into your Syteline instance using the IDO Import Wizard form.
-2. Import the Forms.xml and Strings.xml files into your Syteline instance using the FormSync form.
+2. Import the `Mongoose Items.XML` file into your Syteline instance using the FormSync form.
 3. Search for the forms using the search string "FIS" in the Form Open popup in Syteline.